-We are pleased to submit the Comprehensive Annual Financial Report (CAFR) for the State of Wisconsin for the fiscal year ended June 30, 2017.
+We are pleased to submit the General Purpose External Financial Statements of the State of Wisconsin for the fiscal year ended June 30, 2017.
+They are part of the audited Comprehensive Annual Financial Report and present financial information in conformity with generally accepted accounting principles.